Software implementation for calculating the Chern and $Z_2$ topological invariants with WIEN2k all-electron density functional package: Validation

 \FloatBarrier

-Taking the obtained structure, the self-consistent field electronic structure calculation was performed in \textsc{WIEN2k}, within the spin-polarized and second-variational SOC framework, a parameter $\min(R_\text{MT})K_\text{max}=7$, and a k-point mesh grid of $15 \times 15 \times 1$ were taken.
+The obtained structure was verified with the \textsc{WIEN2k} package to ensure that the atomic forces do not exceed 2~mRy~bohr$^{-1}$ (ca.~0.05~eV~{\AA}$^{-1}$).
+Following this, the self-consistent field electronic structure calculation was performed within the spin-polarized and second-variational SOC framework, a parameter $\min(R_\text{MT})K_\text{max}=7$, and a k-point mesh grid of $15 \times 15 \times 1$ were taken.
 Here $K_\text{max}$ is the largest reciprocal-lattice vector size (plane wave cut-off), and atomic sphere radii are $R_\text{MT}$= 2.26, 2.15~bohr for Fe and Br, respectively.
 The energy cut-off separating the core from valence states was such that 14 and 17 electrons were considered as valence for Fe and Br, respectively.
 The calculation was initialized with a magnetic moment value of 1$\mu_{B}$ per formula unit, with Fe as the magnetically active atom, and the ground state found was ferromagnetic with a magnetic moment of 0.99$\mu_{B}$ per formula unit, henceforth, breaking the time-reversal symmetry of the system.
 Figure~\ref{fig:FeBr3}a,b shows the \ce{FeBr3} monolayer structure and the BZ, respectively.
 In Fig.~\ref{fig:FeBr3}c the electronic bandstructure without SOC is presented, where a crossing at the Fermi level (between bands 130 and 131) can be observed at the $K$ high-symmetry point.
 A SOC-induced gap opening of $47$~meV can be evidenced in Fig.~\ref{fig:FeBr3}d, which lifts the degeneracy at $E_{\text{F}}$ and may suggest the Chern insulator phase \cite{Olsen_Physrevmat_3_2019_10.1103/PhysRevMaterials.3.024005,Li_Physchemphsy_21_2019_10.1039/C8CP07781A,Zhang_arXiv_2017_https://doi.org/10.48550/arxiv.1706.08943}.